reecebaileyy/Bobo/README.md

 ## Website

-The website folder contains the source code for our project's front-end.
-It is built using modern web development technologies like React, Next.js, and Tailwind CSS.
-The website allows users to explore the NFT collection, mint new NFTs, view their collection of Bobos, view their collection baased rank, and interact with the community.
+The website folder contains the source code for our project's front-end, where users can explore our NFT collection and mint new Bobos, view their collection-based rank, and interact with our community.
+Additionally, we gather smart contract data and enable users to interact with the contract through the Wagmi and Web3Modal interface, making it easy to manage and track their NFTs on the blockchain.
+Our website is built with modern web development technologies like React, Next.js, and Tailwind CSS, ensuring a seamless user experience.

 ![WebsiteDemo](website/screenshots/websitedemo.png)